 2. Backing up to the cloud

-Remember the big business advantages to Google Apps?
+Remember the big business advantages to Google Workspace?
 No capital investment in hardware or software, no computer room space or power, no complicated installation or ongoing on-site maintenance?
 Why would you want to pick a backup solution that negated those advantages?

 Moving your data to the cloud raises the certainty that it will be available when needed.
 Having a backup copy of your data in a second cloud provider means more security.
 Make use of the vast network of servers and replication that the cloud provides to make sure that your data is always accessible from somewhere.